Wall Street’s big rally taps the brakes; most US stocks slip

 That's helped dent the powerful and weekslong run for markets around the world.
 The S&P 500 had one of its best months in decades during November and added more to it last week, in large part because of the vaccine optimism.
 Hope has also built that Washington may be able to get past its partisanship to deliver some form of financial aid for the still-struggling economy in the meantime.

 If Congress fails to reach a deal to carry the economy through the winter, stocks could be set up for more declines.
-Marathon Petroleum fell 4% for one of Monday's largest losses in the S&P 500 amid worries that the worsening pandemic could choke off more demand for oil and energy.
+Chevron Corp. fell 2.8% amid worries that the worsening pandemic could choke off more demand for oil and energy.

-In Europe, France’s CAC 40 was down 0.8%, Germany’s DAX lost 0.3% and the FTSE 100 in London was flipping between small gains and losses as one of the most intense days in the long-running Brexit trade negotiations showed no visible progress.
+In Europe, France’s CAC 40 was down 0.6%, Germany’s DAX lost 0.2% and the FTSE 100 in London rose 0.1% as one of the most intense days in the long-running Brexit trade negotiations showed no visible progress.

 In Asia, markets were mixed as relations between the United States and China, the world’s two largest economies, remain tense.